dolthub/dolt/README.md

 <br>
 ## Status

+#### Data Format

-We are fairly confident in the core data format, and plan to support Noms database version `7` and forward.
+We are fairly confident in the core data format, and plan to support Noms database [version `7`](https://github.com/attic-labs/noms/blob/master/go/constants/version.go#L8) and forward.
 If you create a database with Noms today, future versions will have migration tools to pull your databases forward.

+#### Completeness

-However, many important features are not yet implemented including a query system, concurrency, auto-merging, and GC.
+We're just getting started.
+Some important features are not yet implemented including a query system, concurrency, auto-merging, and GC.

+#### API

+The Public API will continue to evolve.
+Pull requests which represent breaking API changes should be marked with `APIChange` and sent to the slack channel and mailing list below for advance warning and feedback.

 <br>
 ## Talk